Support our work ❤️

 RHS Chelsea Flower Show

 This is the UK’s most famous garden event.
 Discover cutting-edge garden design, new plants and ideas for your gardens.
-This is the place you can't miss seeing, how crazy the Londoners are about flowers and gardens.
-PREVIOUS READ PARAGRAPH - REDUCED
+See how crazy Londoners are about flowers and gardens.

 Dates: Tuesday 19th to Saturday 23rd May 2026 (Press Preview: Monday 18th May)

-Where: Royal Hospital Chelsea, London Gate, Royal Hospital Road, London
+Where: Royal Hospital Chelsea, London Gate, Royal Hospital Road

 Quick Tips Before You Go: